fakehaa/Ready-Set-Eat/README.md

 ![methodology](assets/method.jpeg)

 ## To run this repository
-> Clone the repo
+1. Clone Repo
-> install dependencies through requirements.txt
+2. Install Dependicies
-> run app.py
+3. Run app.py

 ------------
 This repository is for the final capstone project at The British University In Dubai